Sana Gomes (footballer, born 2002)

-Sana Dafa Gomes (born 9 July 2002) is a Bissau-Guinean professional footballer who plays as a left-back for the UAE Pro League club Al Wasl.
+Sana Dafa Gomes (born 9 July 2002) is a Bissau-Guinean professional footballer who plays as a left-back.

 Club career

 A youth product of Estrela, Real S.C. and Alverca, Gomes moved to Portimonense on 16 July 2021.
 Gomes made his professional debut with Portimonense in a 3–2 Primeira Liga loss to Sporting CP on 29 December 2021.